kubernetes/community/contributors/devel/sig-testing/verify-tests.md

 When this analysis causes the verification test to fail, a developer has several options.
 In order of decreasing preference:
-* Reconstruct logging calls such that only relevant information is passed.
+* Reconstruct logging calls such that only non-secret information is passed.
-* If analysis warning is produced by a tainted value reaching logs, reconstruct the method which caused taint to spread so that it only takes non-credential values.
-* Reconstruct the method which caused taint to spread to return indicators which are not logged directly, e.g. return `value, ok` rather than `value, err`.
+* Reconstruct a method which caused taint to spread to return indicators which are not logged directly, e.g. return `value, ok` rather than `value, err`.
 * Write a *sanitizer* whose return value is guaranteed to be log-safe.
 Add this sanitizer to the analysis configuration (see below).
 * Add the method where the log call occurs to the analysis configuration exclude-list.